ocbyram/Group11_DS6050_PILL/README.md

 Repositiory Contents Include:

-Data Folder: A folder containing another folder titled '300'.
-This includes all of the image data.

 Milestone 1 Folder: A folder containing the milestone 1 proposal.

-Milestone 2 folder: A folder containing a 'Results' folder (with our training curve graphs and metrics table), the jupyter notebook 'Group11_Milestone2_Code.ipynb' (the code for our baseline model and graphs), and Group11_checkpoint.pdf (our write up for milestone 2).
+Milestone 2 folder: A folder containing
+- 'Results' folder (with our training curve graphs and metrics table)
+- the jupyter notebook 'Group11_Milestone2_Code.ipynb' (the code for our baseline model and graphs)
+- Group11_checkpoint.pdf (our write up for milestone 2).

 Final folder: A folder containing:
 - config.yaml